Service management consultant at TOPdesk and one of the first people to initiate the implementation of KCS at TOPdesk

-To calculate the time you could potentially save, answer the following questions:
+To calculate the time you could potentially save, follow these 3 steps:

-What percentage of calls could be resolved faster?
+2. Estimate what percentage of calls could be solved faster

-This applies to all types of calls: questions, requests, and malfunctions.
-Usually, around 60 to 90% of all calls could be resolved faster.
+Usually, around 60 to 90% of all calls could be resolved in less time with a knowledge base in place.
 Of course, this doesn’t apply to all scenarios: some calls, such as complaints, simply can’t be resolved more efficiently.
-You can probably see how many calls could be resolved faster when you consult your service management tool.
-If the tool you use doesn’t let you create such reports, simply go through a list of all recent calls and estimate the percentage.
+Consult your service management tool and go through a list of all recent calls to estimate the percentage.

-Here’s the formula you can use to estimate the time knowledge management can help you save each week:
+3. Use this formula to estimate the time you could save each week

 […] hours a week spent on calls x […] % of calls that could be resolved faster using knowledge management x 0.10 (net time savings) = hours of time saved each week